Ahmiii/StocksBE/docs/API_DOCUMENTATION.md

 12. Trade `executed_at` only has the date (UTC midnight); the broker does not give a time.
 13. The trade fingerprint (section 10.3) depends on the broker's row values.
 If the broker later changes any value or the date format for old rows, those trades would be imported again as "new".
 14. The broker sync writes today's `daily_prices` row with only `close` (from `mtmPrice`), under today's **UTC** date even on weekends.
 Because the market sync uses `skipDuplicates`, it will not overwrite that row with full open/high/low/volume later.
 Fixed on 2026-09-09: the price sync now judges "already current" by the newest **provider** row (`volume` not null), so a broker close-only row for today no longer stops the fetch that back-fills the provider's earlier days.
 Before that fix, the seven broker-priced holdings were missing Monday 7 Sept entirely.
-15. Positions computed only from trades can go negative if sells exceed buys (e.g. bonus shares that never appeared as a buy).
-The broker's holdings usually correct this via `mergePositions`.
+15. ~~Positions computed only from trades can go negative if sells exceed buys (e.g. bonus shares that never appeared as a buy).~~ Fixed: bonus shares, splits and mergers now come from `corporate_actions` and are applied in the walk (sections 11.3, 11.4); the broker's holdings still win for broker-held stocks via `mergePositions`.

 **API design**

 16. ~~Response shapes are not fully consistent (`message` vs `status`, `error` vs `message`, `token` location).~~ Fixed for auth: register and login now return `{ "message": "success", "data": { "user", "token" } }` and errors as `{ "error" }`. `POST /broker/accounts` still returns only `{ "data": … }`.
 See section 13.
-17. `GET /portfolio/:id/positions` and `/trades` return an empty list (200) for a portfolio that is not yours, instead of 404.
+17. `GET /portfolio/:id/position-list` and `/trade-list` return an empty list (200) for a portfolio that is not yours, instead of 404.
 18. The env variable is named `JWR_EXPIRES_IN` (typo).
 Renaming it means changing both `.env` and `generateToken.js`.
 19. `GET /market/trend/:symbol` has no `1D` period.
 Intraday charts need the minute feed (`/intraday/<SYMBOL>/1D` on the analytics API), which is not stored — `daily_prices` is one row per day.
 20. `GET /watchlist` gives only the day's change per row.
 There is no sparkline (mini 30-day line) per item; it would be a cheap addition if the UI wants one.
 21. Period windows in `GET /market/trend` are calendar-based (`6M` ≈ 183 days back), so the point count varies with holidays and listing dates rather than being fixed.

+**Corporate actions and dividends**

+22. Splits and mergers are not in the provider's payouts feed, so they are entered by hand as `manual` rows in `corporate_actions` (one `INSERT` each, or a small POST route later).
+Entered so far: BAFL two-for-one on 2026-04-20 and ENGRO → ENGROH at 2.24407865 on 2025-01-14.
+Not yet entered: LCI's five-for-one split in 2025; it predates the LCI buys so the position is right, but any per-share history that crosses it (yield) is off by five until the row exists.
+23. Payouts are synced only for held + watched stocks.
+A stock has no dividend history until it is held or on the watchlist, and ENGROH, held since 2026-09-10, has no rows until the next nightly sync runs.
+24. `GET /portfolio/:id/dividend-income` is gross: PSX withholds 15 % for filers before the money reaches the account.
+It ignores mergers (no ENGROH dividends after the swap) and does not list bonus shares received.
+25. Dividends before a split or bonus are per *old* share.
+Anything that sums them across such an event, a twelve-month yield for instance, must divide each one by every later ratio first.
+Nothing does this yet; raw BAFL sums come out about double.

 ---